 Peterborough Community Cannabis Project

 Similar to our opioid project in 2017-18, beginning in 2018 until 2020 we will be working to support helping professionals and members of the public in Peterborough City and County with evidence-based information and supports as we transition to legal cannabis for non-medical use.
-Stay tuned for details.
+One of the resources developed through this project is the Cannabis Hub.
+We will also be hosting a number of focus groups on cannabis use and harm reduction near the end of 2019.
+Stay tuned for more details.

 Past Project: PDS Panel